yanxi-me/goswagger/README.md

 ## goswagger

-One command to view Swagger API document, according to the Swagger json configuration.
+One command to view beautiful documentation from a Swagger-compliant API.

 #### Install: